 - 1. Define the overall project purpose and site selection criteria.
 To result in a fair and meaningful analysis for the antidegradation review the site selection criteria must fall into the following parameters: - a.
 The statement must not be so narrowly constructed as to limit the results to one site with no other possible alternatives, or - b.
-Likewise, the statement cannot be too broadly written creating too many alternatives to effectively consider.

-2. Example Statements

-- a.
-Too Narrow: To develop a high density residential housing complex consisting of 1000 living units on a 200 acre site adjacent to the Mall of Maryland.
-The likelihood that there are multiple properties other than the desired alternative available are unlikely, and this eliminates the possibility of properties outside of the Tier II watershed. - b.
+Likewise, the statement cannot be too broadly written creating too many alternatives to effectively consider. - 2.
+Example Statements - a.
+Too Narrow: To develop a high density residential housing complex consisting of 1000 living units on a 200 acre site adjacent to the Mall of Maryland. -- The likelihood that there are multiple properties other than the desired alternative available are unlikely, and this eliminates the possibility of properties outside of the Tier II watershed. - b.
 Too Broad: To develop a residential housing complex in Charles County. -- This will yield hundreds of results, creating a burdensome and unrealistic amount of work to evaluate each alternative. - c.
-Reasonable: To develop a residential housing complex near a major shopping center in Northern Charles County.
-This will reduce the number of available properties to a more manageable amount, while still meeting the overall purpose of providing housing near a retail center in a target geographic area.
+Reasonable: To develop a residential housing complex near a major shopping center in Northern Charles County. -- This will reduce the number of available properties to a more manageable amount, while still meeting the overall purpose of providing housing near a retail center in a target geographic area.
 The applicant can further refine the statement by defining "near", "major shopping center", and "Northern Charles County". - 3.
-The applicant must craft a statement that yields at least 3 available alternative properties outside of Tier II watersheds for further evaluation.
-For alternative routes, if no routes are deemed feasible outside of Tier II watersheds, and there are several route alternatives have been identified, then evaluate the route with the least environmental impacts to Tier II watersheds. - 4.
-The level of detail for the alternative analysis process should appropriately match the complexity of the project taking into consideration factors such as resource impacts to Tier II watersheds in terms of impervious cover, forest cover loss, riparian buffer impacts, public comment, etc. For example, the amount of documentation provided for 3 alternatives to place a single dwelling on one acre is expected to be significantly less than the documentation expected for a 300 acre mixed-use development. - Based on comments received during the review or other mitigating circumstances, the Department may require the applicant to evaluate additional alternatives, or provide a more indepth analysis.
+The applicant must craft a statement that yields at least 3 available alternative properties for further evaluation. - 4.
+The level of detail for the alternative analysis process should appropriately match the complexity of the project taking into consideration factors such as resource impacts to Tier II watersheds in terms of impervious cover, forest cover loss, riparian buffer impacts, public comment, etc. For example, the amount of documentation provided for 3 alternatives to place a single dwelling on one acre is expected to be significantly less than the documentation expected for a 300 acre mixed-use development.

+Based on comments received during the review or other mitigating circumstances, the Department may require the applicant to evaluate additional alternatives, or provide a more in-depth analysis.
-Table 1: Alternative Site Evaluation Summary Analysis Table

-Evaluate each criterion listed in the left hand column for each alternative site.
-Populate each box with the appropriate conditions listing one or more of the options provided (a, b, c...), such as types of utilities available at a given site.
-Estimate resource impacts in If, acres, etc.
+Table 1: Alternative Site Evaluation Summary Analysis Table Evaluate each criteria listed in the left hand column for each alternative site.
+Populate each box with the appropriate conditions, i.e. either yes/no, or by listing one or more of the options provided (a, b, c), such as types of utilities available at a given site.
 Site 1 Site 2 Site 3 Availability: a.
 Owned by applicant b.
 For sale c.
 Special, please explain (example: remediation required) Sizing appropriate: a.
 As is b.
 Purchase of adjoining property/ROW required Accessible Utilities: a.
 Electric b.
 Water c.
 Sewer d.
 Site access (existing road/bridge, etc.). e.
 None Development Resources: a.
 Existing SWM b.
 Existing buildings/structures c.
 Site cleared Zoning: a.
 Appropriate b.
 Waiver required Resource Impacts: a.
 Streams b.
 Forest c.
 Wetlands/wetlands buffer d.
 100-yr flood plain Cost to Acquire is Reasonable: Yes or No